 Foreigners buy properties in Malta under particular conditions.
 A purchase usually requires a special permit, which complicates the procedure: transaction processing can last up to 6 months.

-Here is how to buy an apartment or a villa in Malta via a simplified procedure, with an opportunity to earn income on real estate investments and get a residence permit or citizenship of the country.
+Here is how to buy an apartment or a villa in Malta via a simplified procedure, with an opportunity to earn income on real estate investments and get a residence permit.

 Investors buy property in Malta to rent it out, make a liquid asset investment, spend vacations in the country, or get a residence permit by investment.